-In formal, written French, the negative is formed one main way.
+In formal, written French, the negative is almost always formed one way.
 Though there are a few exceptions where this rule can be broken in formal French, a negative phrase normally must be made by surrounding the verb with ne and pas.
-Check out these examples:

 Je ne veux pas.
 (I don’t want.)

 Elle n‘a pas d’argent.
 (She doesn’t have any money.)